Skip to content

 Output:

 The heads directory is similar, but is used for branches rather than tags.
-We only have one branch at the moment, so all you will see is master in this directory.
+We only have one branch at the moment, so all you will see is main in this directory.

 The HEAD File